McGinn injured as Glens held by 10-man Glenavon

 Northern Ireland winger Niall McGinn went off injured in the first half.

-The former Celtic and Aberdeen man, a January signing for the Glens, went down in the 20th minute without any contact being made and was unable to continue.
+The former Celtic and Aberdeen man, a January signing for the Glens, went down in the 20th minute with what manager Rodney McAree said after the match was a recurrence of a calf injury.

-It is a blow for the 35-year-old with Northern Ireland set to begin their Euro 2024 qualifying campaign in just over three weeks' time.
+It is a blow for the 35-year-old with Northern Ireland set to begin their Euro 2024 qualifying campaign in just over three weeks' time, but McAree said he hopes the winger will not be out for long.

 The draw means Glentoran remain in sixth place in the Irish Premiership table, 16 points behind leaders Larne with two games in hand.